tanin47/whowish_word/README.md

-WhowishWord - A wording framework for Rails
+WhowishWord - a wording framework for Rails
 ====================

 Changing wording on a website often makes programmers go crazy.